Breast Cancer TopicsShow More

-From online support to picking up the telephone and calling a help line, there are resources available to walk you through having the BRCA1, 2 gene mutation.
+From online support to picking up the telephone and calling a help line, there are resources available to help if you have a BRCA gene mutation.

 Finding out you have a BRCA gene mutation can be scary.
 But knowledge is power, and you can take these steps to prevent and detect breast cancer early.

 For starters, know that you are not alone.
 We have expert advice that will help you navigate the months ahead.

 Are you someone who hasn't had a cancer diagnosis but might some day?
 If so, here are words and helpful tips to understand life as a previvor.